cloudfoundry/korifi/INSTALL.EKS.md

   --with-oidc
 ```

-Your kubeconfig will be updated to be targetting the new cluster when this command completes.
+Your kubeconfig will be updated to be targeting the new cluster when this command completes.

 ### Install the EBS CSI addon